- MRKH is a congenital disorder of the female reproductive system.

 Why is it that we are only finding out about this now?

-The average age that MRKH is diagnosed is between 15-18 years old.
+The average age when MRKH is diagnosed is between 15-18 years old.
 A young woman typically presents to her pediatrician at this time because she has not yet had her first period.
-If a pediatrician attempts to perform an internal exam a diagnosis may be made right away.
+If a primary care provider (PCP) attempts to perform an internal exam a diagnosis may be made right away.
 In other cases, a young woman is referred to a specialist such as an adolescent gynecologist.
 Usually further testing such as a pelvic ultrasound or MRI (magnetic resonance imaging) is done to confirm whether or not a uterus can be visualized and if there are 1 or 2 kidneys.
 Since a pelvic exam is not done at birth or during childhood check-ups, it’s uncommon for this diagnosis to be made before the teen years.
 Girls with MRKH generally go through puberty like other young adults, and have secondary sex characteristics such as pubic hair and breast development.
 Therefore, it’s rare for a health care provider to suspect that anything might be wrong before this time.

 Are there other tests that are done to confirm an MRKH diagnosis?